BCDevOps/devops-platform-workshops/openshift-201/resource-mgmt.md

 ![cpu load](images/resource-mgmt/pod-load-cpu.png)

-From the web console select your hello-world-nginx pod and navigate to the Metrics tab.
+From the web console select your hello-world-nginx-[username] pod and navigate to the Metrics tab.
 We can see the traffic we are sending our pod is affecting the cpu quite a bit.
 In this example we can see the actual cpu usage is well over the request we set and over 100% of the limit we set.

 ![cpu quota](images/resource-mgmt/pod-load-cpu-quota.png)